Bukit Jalil Global Acquisition - GuruFocus.com

 Forward-Looking Statements

-This press release contains statements that constitute “forward-looking statements,” including with respect to the initial public offering and search for an initial business combination.
-No assurance can be given that the offering discussed above will be completed on the terms described, or at all, or that the net proceeds of the offering will be used as indicated.
-Forward-looking statements are subject to numerous conditions, many of which are beyond the control of the Company, including those set forth in the Risk Factors section of the Company's registration statement and preliminary prospectus for the initial public offering filed with the SEC.
+This press release contains statements that constitute “forward-looking statements,” including with respect to the initial public offering, the anticipated use of the net proceeds thereof and the Company’s search for an initial business combination.
+No assurance can be given that the net proceeds of the offering will be used as indicated.
+Forward-looking statements are subject to numerous conditions, many of which are beyond the control of the Company, including those set forth in the Risk Factors section of the Company's registration statement and prospectus for the initial public offering filed with the SEC.
 Copies are available on the SEC's website, www.sec.gov.
 The Company undertakes no obligation to update these statements for revisions or changes after the date of this release, except as required by law.

 Contacts: